 Cambria is a leading brand because it performs well due to its material composition and lasting quality.
 Cambria has its own quartz sources and doesn’t import materials from outside America.
-Working with their own quartz mineral supplies helps cut costs as well as create savings towards new product development.
+Working with their own quartz mineral supplies helps cut costs as well as create savings for new product development.
 In addition, the company is able to propel those savings towards new design concepts and manufacturing processes.
-Cambria also leads the pack because of its slab sizes, a wide range of designs, colors, and edging choices.
+Cambria also leads the pack because of its slab sizes, wide range of designs, colors, and edging choices.

 Another thing that sets Cambria aside from other brands is that it can only be purchased through bath and kitchen design dealers, interior designers, builders, and architects.
 No large home improvement stores carry it, so most consumers can be assured that they are getting top-of-the-line quartz slabs.